 Mongolia’s traditional felt-covered dwellings are perfectly suited for the landscape.
 Gers are aesthetically pleasing, environmentally and socially appropriate, and extremely comfortable.
 Sleeping gers are approximately 9 feet high (2.5 meters) and 20 feet (6 meters) in diameter, providing ample space for two anglers.
 Each ger is furnished with a wood-burning stove, small writing table, wash basin, camp chairs, and sleeping cots.
 Woolen carpets decorate the floors, and there are plenty of hooks for hanging jackets, waders, and other gear at day’s end.

-On lower river expeditions, guests enjoy most of their nights in remote tipi camps.
+On lower river expeditions, guests enjoy a mix of ger camps and tipi camps.
 Each Nordic tipi accommodates two cots and offers plenty of room to stand inside.
 Breakfast and dinner are served in a spacious, insulated wall-tent with a wood-burning stove.

 GET IN TOUCH